bruv1700/fox3osc/README.md

 Alternatively, a **[justfile]** is provided to make installation super convenient.
 Just can be installed with cargo very easily with `cargo install just`. `just install` will then install the plugin to your user clap plugin folder (eg: `~/.clap` on linux).

 Building the plugin with the justfile (Running `just`) uses the nightly version of rustc and cargo in order to agressively optimize the size of the final binary.
-It will download and install the latest version of the nightly compiler and the `rust-src` rustup component for nightly, if not present.
-The latter is needed for the `-Z build-std` feature on cargo to work.
+It will download and install the `rust-src` rustup component for nightly if not present, which is needed for the `-Z build-std` feature on cargo to work.
+You can install the latest version of nightly rust with `rustup toolchain install nightly`.

 Of course the nightly compiler isn't needed to build fox3osc, this is just so the final binary can be as small as possible.